Piotr89waYT/FiveMPlayerCounter/README.md

 First make sure your server supports JavaScript.
 You do this by making a "fxmanifest.lua" file.
 I have provided on in the "dependencies" If you want to know what it looks like go in there and have a look.

 Next up you will need the "count.js" (again you will find it in the "dependencies" folder).
-Put that in your"[RESOURCES]" folder or make a new folder for the scripts or something.
+Put that in your "[RESOURCES]" folder or make a new folder for the scripts or something.

 After you get that script into the server add it to your server config and load it up.